Vittek444/english-for-designers/case-study/index.md

 Information is tied to walls, distance, and crowd density.
 Access depends on where you stand, how much time you have, and how comfortable the format is.

-My concept focused on three key opportunities:
+My concept focused on these opportunities:

 1. **Access to information**
    View details about artworks and artists without relying on physical labels